HatecrewJP/MPL-HLSL/README.md

 I'm making this application to understand the graphics pipeline and the different shader types and to learn the Direct3D11 API.

 Build:
-This project can be built by running the b.bat script.
-The executable can be found in "/MPL-HLSL/build/".
+This project can be built by running the b.bat script found in the misc directory.
+The build output can be found in "/MPL-HLSL/build/".

 Running:
 The working directory has to be the folder that contains the shader source files.
 The default working directory is "/MPL-HLSL/code" as it contains all the shader source files.